Follow Our Professional Editing and Proofreading Checklist to Improve the Quality of Your Blog Writing

 2. Use Strong Verbs and Adjectives

-One strong word can take the place multiple weak words.
+One strong word can take the place of multiple weak words.
 Examples of weak versus strong language:

 3. Use Trigger Words